 Skip to content

 Will a bank close cards you don’t use?
+Yes.
+Here’s what happens.

 What happens if you don’t use your card?

 While there is no rule requiring you to use your cards, banks don’t want to keep your credit card open if you’re not using it.
 If you’re not using your card, the bank isn’t making money.
-But they are still extending you credit and insuring some small cost to service your account.
+But they are still extending you credit and incurring some small cost to service your account.

 Most banks will send you a notice that your card will be closed if it is not used within a certain timeframe.
 The bank may give you a month or two to use the card before closing it.
 If you make even one purchase on your card, your card will remain open.
 If you don’t use your card the bank will close your account.